phanidatascience/data/README.md

 # data-science
-welcome to the  data science . in this   i worked  with different machine learning algorithms with different
+welcome to the  data science . in this   i worked  with different machine learning algorithms with different data sets

 linear regression